Nutro Ultra canned dog food receives the Advisor’s second-highest tier rating of 4 stars.

 The Bottom Line

-Judging by its ingredients alone, Nutro Ultra looks to be an above-average canned dog food.
+Judging by its ingredients alone, Nutro Ultra canned dog food looks like an above average wet product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

-However, when you consider the protein-boosting effect of the wheat gluten, this looks like the profile of a canned dog food containing only a moderate amount of meat.
+However, when you consider the protein-boosting effect of the wheat gluten, peas, flaxseed and alfalfa meal, this looks like the profile of a canned dog food containing only a moderate amount of meat.

-Nutro Ultra canned dog food is a meat-based wet product using a moderate amount of chicken as its main source of animal protein, thus earning the brand 4 stars.
+Nutro Ultra is a meat-based canned dog food using a moderate amount of chicken and chicken liver as its main sources of animal protein, thus earning the brand 4 stars.

 Those looking for a comparable kibble from the same company may wish to check out our review of Nutro Ultra dry dog food.